 Of the countless fine qualities that the Lineolated Parakeet displays, the fact that it is not naturally a destructive bird appeals to many pet owners.
 Another fine quality is that they are not trouble makers, they usually like keeping to themselves or just plain keeping out of trouble.
 They will generally go away from trouble (as long as you allow them the ability to do so).
 If they cannot escape they will turn and face their fear.
 However, they are mild tempered birds; most do not have the ability to fight.

-Never house a Linnie with a Parakeet, a Parrotlet, Budgie, Love Bird or similar.
-Better yet, keep your species separate.
+Important NOTE: Never house a Linnie with a Parakeet, a Parrotlet, Budgie, Love Bird or similar.
+In many situations its best to keep them caged separately and allow them free flight when being monitored.
+Acting up doesn’t really happen until you (the human) are not looking.
+They know that we rule the roost!
+(No pun intended, but its crucial to remember this!).
+Talk to the experts concerning this, don’t leave it to chance.
 As with any other situation your Linnie will be exposed to thru out his lifetime, he may appear to be just fine caged with another species, but he may be crying on the inside.
 Keep him separate and allow him the chance to live a life that is full of love and very low on the stress level!!
 Again, your bird will not appear to be stressed.
-He cannot, and will not tell you that he is stressed so you must be the one that makes the choices.
+He cannot, and will not tell you that he is stressed.
+Therefore YOU (we, the humans) must be the one that makes the choices.

 Thank you for allowing the Lineolated Parakeet to be a part of your family.
 Following these and other researched guidelines will allow you to experience years of joy and happiness with your special little bird.